caspersg/learn_vim/README.md

 `O` to enter text in a new line above.

+`c` to change text.

-`C` to change the rest of the line
+`C` to change the rest of the line.

+`s` substitute starting with the next character.

+`S` substitute the whole line.

 ### Visual line and block